prashantbaghel-lab/Attendence/README.md

 4)pip manage.py migrate

-5) To Run the project server
+5)To Run the project server

    a) python manage.py runserver